 I recently came to know that many people are quite keen to experience the magic of a sunrise in Jaipur.
-Many of them are hunting for the best sunrise points in Jaipur This includes tourists on a visit to Jaipur, resident nature lovers, youth, to name a few.
+People are on a hunt for the best sunrise points in Jaipur and includes tourists on a visit to Jaipur, resident nature lovers, youth, to name a few.

-Having witnessed many sunrises in Jaipur at various points, I thought of compiling this post for the benefit of others.
+Having witnessed many sunrises in Jaipur, I thought of compiling this post for everyone’s benefit.

-Some of the best places to witness sunrise in Jaipur are not easily accessible to everyone since they involve some element of adventure, unpaved path, thorny bushes, and risk of wild animals among other things.
-While some people are fit and inclined to undertake such adventure, others may not be in a position to do so.
+Some of the best places to witness a sunrise in Jaipur are not easily accessible to everyone since it involves an element of adventure, unpaved path, thorny bushes, and risk of wild animals among other things.
+While some people are fit and ready to undertake such adventure, others may not be in a position to do so.
 I’m refraining from listing such places for the reasons of safety.

-Following are the most popular places to witness the magic of sunrise in Jaipur.
+Following are the most popular places to witness the magic of a sunrise in Jaipur.

 Nahargarh Fort is clearly the most popular place in Jaipur to enjoy the beauty of a sunrise.
 It’s not surprising why it is so.
-Apart from sunrise, you can enjoy the beautiful view of the city since it is perched over a hill overlooking the city.
+Apart from sunrise, you can enjoy the beautiful Jaipur view from the top since it is perched over a hill overlooking the city.

 The sunrise point in Nahargarh Fort is on the east face near the Baori.
-The famous song from Bollywood movie Rang De Basanti, Masti ki Pathshala was filmed here.
-In case, you want to enjoy the video/song/ location, here it is…
+Nahargarh Sunrise Point is close to the Baori where famous song Masti ki Pathshala from Bollywood movie Rang De Basanti was filmed.
+It’s known as Rang De Basanti shooting point or location.

-Pitfalls– There is a significant distance and time involved in reaching Nahargarh Fort from the city.
-If you are a tourist, pick up service for your return journey might be an issue as transport options are absent.
-Always ensure your pick up for the return journey, beforehand.
-Nahargarh Fort is one of the most popular hangout places for the city youth.
+Watch out– Nahargarh Fort is one of the most popular hangout places for the city youth.
 Being a popular place for youth, don’t expect peace.
-Youth brigade has their own style of enjoying, which means loud music, running, shouting are all part and parcel of “Nahargarh Sunrise Experience”.
-Don’t be surprised to find huge crowd at Nahargarh around dawn.
+Youth brigade has their own style of enjoying.
+Loud music, people running & making noises is all a part and parcel of the “Nahargarh Sunrise Experience”.
+Don’t be surprised to find a huge crowd at Nahargarh Sunrise point even before the sunrise.

-Rash driving, extra riders on a two-wheeler, speeding is also part of this package!
+Rash driving, tripling on a two-wheeler, and speeding are all part of this package!

-Nahargarh and the road leading from the Kanak Ghati has the reputation for being biggest open air Bar in Jaipur.
-It’s corroborated with the empty beer cans, broken liquor bottles, plastic wrappers of “Chakhna” littering the entire stretch of the road side, all along.
+Nahargarh Fort and the road leading from Kanak Ghati has a reputation for being biggest open-air Bar in Jaipur.
+It’s corroborated with the empty beer cans, broken liquor bottles, plastic wrappers of “Chakhna” littering the entire stretch of the roadside, all along.